jonkwheeler/tsconfig-replace-paths/README.md

 }
 ```

 And then target that.
 Your final build script might look like this.
 You first compile to CommonJs using Babel, and then build the types using the Typescript Compiler, `tsc`, followed by fixing the paths them with `tsconfig-replace-paths`.
-If only `tsc` did with for you.
+If only `tsc` did this for you.

 ```json
 "scripts": {